Nutritionist in Exeter and Topsham, Devon.

 Nutritional Therapy is the application of nutrition science for the promotion of health, peak performance and individual care.
 Registered Nutritional Therapists use a wide range of tools to assess and identify potential nutritional imbalances and understand how these may contribute to an individual’s symptoms and health issues.

-A nutritional therapist can give you tools to help you help yourself.
+A nutritionist can give you tools to help you help yourself.